Power Points - Why You Can Never Have Enough

 Step 4: Notice how black and red wires attach to the receptacle.

 You may not even realise this, but even if you don't use an electrician, you could be violating the building code which will invalidate the insurance if there is any trouble.
 Imagine your insurer telling you they will not pay for your claim because the wiring was not professionally installed.
 This is a nightmare situation in most households, but it happens.
 I am in a panic?
 Contact DCN Electrical for assistance.

 Do You Need Your Power Points Checked?

-As well as having enough power points in your property to handle the amount of power you require, it is very important to ensure they are are all safe and in working order.
+As well as having enough power points in your property, it's important to ensure they are all safe and in working order.

-There are a few indications that there may be an issue with your power points that should be attended to by a professional electrician.
+There are a few indications of issues in a power point that should be attended to by a professional electrician.
 These can include:

 - flashes when something is plugged in or taken out

 - flashes when the switch is turned on or off